Investing term

 Gross profit minus operating expenses — profit from the core business, before interest and taxes.

 Operating income is the profit from a company's core business — gross profit minus operating expenses — before interest and taxes are subtracted.
-It isolates how well the actual business performs, stripping out financing choices and tax quirks.
-It's a cleaner read on operational health than the bottom line, which can be distorted by debt costs or one-time items.
+It isolates how well the actual business performs, stripping out financing choices and tax quirks that vary from company to company.

 For example